Reviews of Do Androids Dream of Electric Sheep? (1968) and related work

 It is also unclear why Wallace has no competition, despite being mentally ill.
 According to the model makers at Weta, the guy’s headquarters is 3.5 km tall.
 Consider the following:

-- Though he does not seem to be a hated figure, Wallace is unaccountable.
+- Wallace is unaccountable.
 His hold over the police is even stronger than Tyrell’s.
 He is able to pursue his pro-android agenda even after Luv murders the hard-drinking Lt.
 Joshi.
 There is no good reason why the public should trust the corporation or the state in this situation.
 The institutions would be vulnerable in an uprising.

 - The biological android technology seems to be an even bigger cause of instability than the economic inequality.
 After the 2022 uprising it is still unsafe and paranoia-inducing as if by design.
 The only reason given here is Wallace’s god complex, as in Ex Machina (2014).